 As you can see, the year your retirement income exceeds €25,000 you will start saving money on tax by switching over to the flat tax rate of 5%.
 The bigger the income you draw, the more money you save on your tax bill.

 After you stay in the Republic of Cyprus for more than 183 days in one year, you will be regarded as a non-domiciled tax resident, and from now on bank interest and share dividends become tax-free too.

 North Cyprus taxes for expats

 There is not any tax treaty between the UK and the TRNC and this makes the whole situation a bit more complicated.

-If you stay in the TRNC for more than 6 months in a year, you are considered a tax resident.
+If you live in the TRNC for more than 6 months a year, you are considered a tax resident.